-If there are any technical errors when uploading an application, please contact foundation@dementia.org.au.
+If there are any technical errors when completing or submitting your online application, please contact foundation@dementia.org.au.

 Late applications and applications sent by mail or email will not be accepted.

 The online application form includes required fields, such as: